danchoi/vnews/README.markdown

 * `:VNSearch [term]` searches your feeds for items matching `[term]`

 You can use the abbreviation `:VNS`.
 If there are matches, you'll see the matching words color-highlighted.

+You'll also see the match score in the column to the right of the title column.
+The higher the number, the more relevant the match.

+Search results are sorted by publication date.

 ## Concatenating feed items